Why modern book control is less about catching abusers — and more about eliminating gray zones they quietly monetize.

 What you see:

-• Execution is clean; desk sees “time-of-day microstructure”.
+- Execution is clean.
+The desk sees "time-of-day microstructure."

 Controls that kill the edge without killing the flow:

-• Session window policy: repeated pre/post-rollover behavior → raise margin in that window or apply a micro-fee only for the band.
+- Session window policy: repeated pre/post-rollover behavior → raise margin in that window or apply a micro-fee for the band.

-• Timing similarity detection: too-similar behavior across “independent” accounts → treat as structure and apply group-level throttles.
+- Timing similarity detection: too-similar behavior across "independent" accounts → treat as structure, apply group-level throttles.

 How rules execute in practice: